How do You Prove Loss of Earnings for Self-Employed People?

-For example, if one of our clients is an employee of a company, we simply send a form to her employer to find out how much work our client missed when she was recovering for the accident, and what her salary is in order to calculate her loss of earnings.
+For example, if one of our clients at Sally Morin Law is an employee of a company, we simply send a form to her employer to find out how much work our client missed when she was recovering for the accident, and what her salary is in order to calculate her loss of earnings.
 We can also submit pay stubs and/or W2 forms to make a relatively easy claim, assuming the client received a doctor’s instructions (and provides those to us in writing) to take the time off from work.
-Obviously, we do not have this option when establishing a self-employed client’s lost earnings, and thus we have to use other means to ensure they are compensated for the losses they endured as a result of another party’s negligence.
+This loss of earnings calculation is basic and the document speaks for itself.

 In Webb v.
 Standard Oil Co.
 (1957) 49 Cal.2d 509, 513 the California Supreme Court held that a plaintiff cannot be compelled to produce a copy of his federal or state tax return, except in cases involving tax enforcement or the prosecution of violations.
 The Court found that such information is privileged, and thus, not discoverable by a defendant in personal injury cases.
 The Court reasoning was based on the purpose behind the federal and state statutes governing tax enforcement, which is to encourage taxpayers to make full and truthful declaration in her returns without fear that her statements will be revealed or used against her for other purposes.

-The problem with these self-generated documents is that they can be altered for the purposes of litigation, therefore they are less trusted by the insurance carriers and defense attorneys.
+The problem with these self-generated documents is that they can be altered for the purposes of litigation.
+Therefore they are less trusted by the insurance carriers and defense attorneys.
 That is why they ask for tax returns, because you are under an obligation to provide truthful and accurate information on you tax returns.
 Therefore, they are seen as more reliable.
-However, this is the reason the Webb Court held that such documents are not discoverable in the normal personal injury case.
+However, this is the very same reason the Webb Court held that such documents are not discoverable in the normal personal injury case.
 It is really a judgment call made by the client and attorney as to whether or not you turn these over.